Canada YTV

 The Peter Davison episodes commenced at 4pm on Tuesday, 26 March 1991.
 The Five Doctors (in its 4-part edit) made its Canadian debut on 31 May 1991.

 Colin Baker arrived on Monday, 8 July 1991, continuing in the Monday to Friday 4pm slot.
 The season 22 serial aired in their 25-minute edits.
 For this run The Mark of the Rani aired after The Two Doctors.
+(An on-screen caption indicated these episodes were "IN STEREO WHERE AVAILABLE".)

 When The Trial of a Time Lord aired, the closing credits to episode 14 (on 5 September 1991) were, for some reason, sped up!